Step 6 - Configure the Stylesheet

 View the Protomaps Stylesheet in Maputnik

-Maputnik allows you to edit the style layers in a GUI, which is helpful since the stylesheet is otherwise over 12,000 lines of JSON when formatted in your text editor.
+Maputnik allows you to edit style layers in a GUI, which is helpful since the stylesheet is otherwise over 12,000 lines of JSON when formatted in your text editor.

 Maputnik also allows you to make changes and see the results live, without having to switch windows or refresh a browser pane.
 This is particularly helpful when you are developing a style layer from scratch.

-Maputnik is maintained by Maplibre as a way of making it easier to understand available style parameters.
+Maputnik is maintained by MapLibre as a way of making it easier to understand available style parameters.

 1. Go to https://maplibre.org/maputnik/ to view the Maputnik style editor.